 Screening of applicants is ongoing and will continue as needed.
 The number of positions varies from semester to semester, depending upon the needs of the college.
 Appointments are typically part-time and may be renewable based on need, funding, and performance.

-Applications will be accepted and reviewed for department needs through April 29, 2020.
+Applications will be accepted and reviewed for department needs through April 30, 2021.
 Applications are typically reviewed for fall course needs in April/May, for spring course needs in October/November, and for summer session course needs in February/March.
-Those interested in remaining in the pool after April 29, 2020 will need to reapply.
+In response to the COVID-19 pandemic, all 2020 Summer Sessions face-to-face classes will be offered via remote (non-face-to-face) delivery.
+Those interested in remaining in the pool after April 30, 2021 will need to reapply.

 Please note: The use of a lecturer pool does not guarantee that an open position exists.
 See the review date specified in AP Recruit to learn whether the department is currently reviewing applications for a specific position.
 If there is no future review date specified, your application may not be considered at this time.